PsyTeachR/msc-data-skills/docs/05-dplyr.md

   filter(moral1+moral2+moral3+moral4+moral5+moral6+moral7 != 7*7)
 ```

+#### Match operator (%in%) {#match-operator}

-Sometimes you need to exclude some participant IDs for reasons that can't be described in code. the `%in%` operator is useful here for testing if a column value is in a list.
+Sometimes you need to exclude some participant IDs for reasons that can't be described in code.
+The match operator (`%in%`) is useful here for testing if a column value is in a list.
 Surround the equation with parentheses and put `!` in front to test that a value is not in the list.

 ```r